-Skype has an undergoing problem where some users are unable to join calls (particularly group calls).
-This can happen because the latest versions of Skype include some changes that we’re supposed to improve video calls and group video calls.
-Unfortunately, this also created problems on older PCs that don’t have SSE2 (Streaming SIMD Extensions 2) support.
+Skype has an ongoing problem where some users are unable to join calls, particularly group calls.
+This can occur because the latest versions of Skype include changes that were supposed to improve video and group video calls.
+Unfortunately, these changes also created problems on older PCs that lack SSE2 (Streaming SIMD Extensions 2) support.

 The most common symptom of this issue is when the call invitation shows up on the mobile version of Skype but nothing shows up on PC.
 The user can manually press the Join ongoing call button in the conversation window, but the conversation will automatically close within seconds without hearing any audio from the other participants.

-Unfortunately, there isn’t much you can do if the issue is indeed caused by the lack of SSE2 support on your PC – but keep in mind that this scenario is only applicable if you’re unable to join group video calls and your computer’s processor is older than 8-9 years.
-If you’re encountering this issue with regular audio calls or group calls, it’s likely that the issue is caused by a Skype glitch or due to a privacy setting of the call host.
+Unfortunately, there isn’t much you can do if the issue is indeed caused by the lack of SSE2 support on your PC.
+However, keep in mind that this scenario is only applicable if you’re unable to join group video calls and your computer’s processor is older than 8-9 years.
+If you’re encountering this issue with regular audio calls or group calls, it’s likely that the problem is caused by a Skype glitch or due to the privacy settings of the call host.

 If you’re currently struggling with this particular issue, troubleshoot for potential culprits using the potential fixes below.
 Please follow each method in order until you encounter a fix that works for your situation.

-If you’re on Windows 10, you’re probably using the built-in Skype version.
-While this version is certainly more convenable, it’s not as streamlined as the desktop version of Skype and is known to cause a whole suite of unforeseen glitches.
+If you’re using Windows 10, you’re probably using the built-in Skype version.
+While this version is certainly more convenient, it’s not as streamlined as the desktop version of Skype and is known to cause a whole slew of unforeseen glitches.

 Some users have been able to restore the normal functionality of Skype by avoiding the built-in version of Skype and installing the desktop version.
 To do this, visit Skype’s download page (here), click the drop-down menu under Download Skype and choose Get classic Skype.

 Once the installer package is downloaded, open it and follow the on-screen prompts to install the desktop version of Skype on your system.
-See if this has resolved anything by joining a call/group call using the desktop version of Skype.
+To see if this has resolved any issues, try joining a call or a group call using the desktop version of Skype.

-Method 2: Ask call host to add you to Contacts
+Method 2: Ask the call host to add you to their contacts.

 This particular issue can also be related to a certain privacy setting of the person that is hosting the group call.
 To test this theory, see if the person that initiated the group call has added you to their contact list.
 If you aren’t in their contact list, ask them to add you manually and invite you again.
 They can do this easily by visiting your profile page and clicking on Add to Contacts.